-Sales of a substantial number of shares of our common stock into the public market after the offering, or the perception that these sales could occur, could adversely affect our stock price or could impair our ability to obtain capital through an offering of equity securities.
-After the offering, we will have outstanding shares of common stock.
-Of these shares, the shares sold in this offering will be freely tradeable without restriction or further registration under the Securities Act of 1933, except for any shares purchased by our "affiliates" as that term is defined by Rule 144.
-The remaining shares of common stock outstanding, which will represent % of the shares of common stock outstanding, which will represent % of the total outstanding shares of common stock, will be "restricted" as that term is defined by Rule 144.
+Sales of a substantial number of shares of our common stock into the public market or the perception that these sales could occur, could adversely affect our stock price or could impair our ability to obtain capital through an offering of equity securities.
+After our initial public offering, we will have outstanding shares of common stock.
+Of these shares, the shares sold in our initial public offering will be freely tradeable without restriction or further registration under the Securities Act of 1933, except for any shares purchased by our "affiliates" as that term is defined by Rule 144.
+The remaining shares of common stock outstanding, which will represent % of the total outstanding shares of common stock, will be "restricted" as that term is defined by Rule 144.
 You should read the "Shares Eligible For Future Sale" section for a more complete discussion of these matters.

-BECAUSE THERE HAS BEEN NO PRIOR PUBLIC MARKET FOR OUR COMMON STOCK, OUR STOCK PRICE MAY FLUCTUATE SIGNIFICANTLY AFTER THE OFFERING AND YOU COULD LOSE ALL OR PART OF YOUR INVESTMENT AS A RESULT
+THE PRICE OF OUR COMMON STOCK MAY FLUCTUATE SIGNIFICANTLY AND YOU COULD LOSE ALL OR PART OF YOUR INVESTMENT AS A RESULT